Soorya Krishnamoorthy

-Soorya Krishnamoorthy also known as Nataraja Krishnamoorthy is an Indian artist, philanthropist and scientist.
-He is the chairman of Kerala Sangeetha Nataka Academy and founded of Soorya Stage and Film Society.
-In 1996, Krishnamoorthy was honoured with the National Award for Stage Craft and Direction of President of India and has also been conferred the highest honours from Kerala, Tamil Nadu and Puducherry governments.
+Soorya Krishnamoorthy (24 December 1947 – 23 September 2026), also known as Nataraja Krishnamoorthy, was an Indian artist, philanthropist and scientist.
+He was the chairman of Kerala Sangeetha Nataka Academy and founder of Soorya Stage and Film Society.
+In 1996, Krishnamoorthy was honoured with the National Award for Stage Craft and Direction of President of India and was also conferred the highest honours from Kerala, Tamil Nadu and Puducherry governments.
 In 2016, He was nominated for Padma Awards by Amjad Ali Khan.
 In 2023, he was honoured with Kerala Prabha Award, the second-highest honour given by the Government of Kerala.

 Career

-He served as the director of the Kerala State Film Development Corporation for three terms and as a member of the India National Film Award Committee, the Kerala State Film Award Committee, the NFDC Script Committee and the National Committee for Selecting Indian Panorama Films.
-He has also been a member of the Expert Committee of the Department of Culture for the Government of India where he was instrumental in advancing the cultural policy of the country and served as the Chairman of the Kerala Sangeetha Nataka Akademi.
+Krishnamoorthy served as the director of the Kerala State Film Development Corporation for three terms and as a member of the India National Film Award Committee, the Kerala State Film Award Committee, the NFDC Script Committee and the National Committee for Selecting Indian Panorama Films.
+He was also a member of the Expert Committee of the Department of Culture for the Government of India where he was instrumental in advancing the cultural policy of the country and served as the Chairman of the Kerala Sangeetha Nataka Akademi.

 After graduating from the TKM College of Engineering in Kollam, in Electrical Engineering, in 1972, he joined the Indian Space Research Organization (ISRO) as a scientist/engineer and in 1977 he founded Soorya Festival which is organised by his organization Soorya Music & Dance Festival.
-Beside that he also wrote screenplay for the 2011 Indian courtroom drama film Melvilasom.
+Besides that he also wrote screenplay for the 2011 Indian courtroom drama film Melvilasom.

-In 2006, he was the chairman, of the Film Awards Jury of the John Abraham Awards and the P.Padmarajan Award.
-He has also been a member of the Doordarshan Advisory Committee, the Expert Committee of the Department of Culture, Govt. of India and the steering committee formed by the Department of Culture, Govt. of India to evolve the cultural policy of the country.
+In 2006, he was the chairman, of the Film Awards Jury of the John Abraham Awards and the P. Padmarajan Award.
+He was also a member of the Doordarshan Advisory Committee, the Expert Committee of the Department of Culture, Govt. of India and the steering committee formed by the Department of Culture, Govt. of India to evolve the cultural policy of the country.

+Death

+Krishnamoorthy died on 23 September 2026, at the age of 78, while undergoing treatment at a hospital in Thiruvananthapuram.